-But there is a wide range of types of travel policies and coverage, so be sure you check the fine print of any policy you are considering before you buy it.
+But there is a wide range of types of travel policies and coverage, so be sure to check the fine print of any policy you are considering before you buy it.

 For example, if you are booking a trip that costs a total of $2,000, you can expect to pay around $80-$200 for a travel insurance policy.

-If you’re not supposed to buy travel insurance from the place where you book the trip, where should you buy it?
+If you’re not supposed to buy travel insurance from the place where you book the trip, where do you go?

 Clark recommends that you comparison shop for travel insurance that suits your needs at InsureMyTrip.

 When you visit InsureMyTrip, you’ll be asked for the following information: